softlayer/sl-ember-translate/CONTRIBUTING.md

 3. Provide a demo that specifically shows the problem.
 This demo should be fully operational with the exception of the bug you want to demonstrate.
 The more pared down, the better.
 Issues with demos are prioritized.

 4. Your issue will be verified.
 The provided demo will be tested for correctness.
-The sl-translate team will work with you until your issue can be verified.
+The sl-ember-translate team will work with you until your issue can be verified.

-5. Keep up to date with feedback from the sl-translate team on your ticket.
+5. Keep up to date with feedback from the sl-ember-translate team on your ticket.
 Your ticket may be closed if it becomes stale.

 6. If possible, submit a Pull Request with a failing test.
 Better yet, take